gacheruevans/gacheruevans/README.md

 - Currently working personal web3 projects & leveling up on high level system design.
 - Always eager to review amazing tech stacks and know how they work.
 - Open to Mentor.
-- How to reach me consult@evansgacherumunene.co.ke
+- How to reach me evans.gacheru.munene@gmail.com

 <!---
 gacheruevans/gacheruevans is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.